bitpeach/Protocol-Informatics/README.md

 * The core of PI project is the sequence alignment.
 The author of PI project found the sequence alignment algorithm from bioinformatics is able to applicable for field extraction of protocol sequences as well.
 The sequence alignment algorithm at first was used for the DNA similarity detection.

-* The principle of algorithm can be outlined as the follow.
+* The [paper](https://github.com/bitpeach/Protocol-Informatics/blob/master/PI%20paper%20(Network%20Protocol%20Analysis%20using%20Bioinformatics%20Algorithms).pdf) entitled `Network Protocol Analysis using Bioinformatics Algorithms` has been presented by its author `Marshall A. Beddoe`.
+The principle of algorithm can be outlined as the follow.

 ![](https://github.com/bitpeach/Protocol-Informatics/blob/master/PI%20paper%20figure.png)